Virtual reality vs. sedative: which calms moms during C-Section?

 Summary

-This study tests whether using virtual reality (VR) or a sedative drug (dexmedetomidine) is better at lowering anxiety and stress in women having a planned cesarean section.
-About 52 mothers will be randomly assigned to one of the two methods.
-The goal is to find a safe, effective way to help mothers feel calmer during surgery without harming the baby.
+This study tests whether using a virtual reality headset or a sedative drug (dexmedetomidine) is better at lowering anxiety and stress in women having a planned C-section.
+About 52 mothers will take part, and researchers will also check how their heart rate, blood pressure, and the baby's breathing are affected.
+The goal is to find a safe, effective way to help mothers feel calmer during surgery.

 Disclaimer